jtmonroe/Cycle-Graph/README.md

         * counts the total number of steps and attaches it as a property to the graph object.

     * ### next_node() and prev_node()
         * Allows the user to move to the next node without using a current walk.
 Utilizes the standing node to move through the graph.
+The compare node can also be moved forward using the argument 'comp'.

     * ### reset()
         * Sets the standing node back to the base node.
+Resets the compare node to the base node if the argument 'comp' is entered.

+    * ### send()
+        * Sends the standing node to the according position key.

     * ### swap()
         * Takes in two consectutive nodes and swaps them.